cristinae/teaching/we4nlp/README.md

 ## References

-(Groups A and B depend on the number of students)
+(Provisional: Groups A and B depend on the number of students)

 ### ALL: General